by Bruce Dunlavy (My blog home page and index of other posts may be found here.)

 In medieval and early modern Europe, marriage was a legal contract and a civil status.
 Most marriages were common-law actions, in which there were no official ceremonies, just an acknowledgement by the couple that they were now joined.
 When there were formal wedding ceremonies, they were not held in church, but outside one of the entry doors, after which the couple and their guests would go inside for a celebratory wedding Mass.
 Even when a priest officiated (not always the case), it was still a civil and essentially secular rite.

 As the church took more and more involvement in the everyday activities of its members, Holy Matrimony was established to add an official church imprimatur on the marriage.
-Marriage officially became one of the seven Sacraments of the Roman Catholic Church as the Council of Trent in 1563.
+Marriage officially became one of the seven Sacraments of the Roman Catholic Church at the Council of Trent in 1563.
 Nevertheless, the status of the relationship remained a legal and civil one, with the church merely adding its own endorsement.

 From the establishment of the American colonies of England and through the founding of the United States, marriage remained a legal contract.
 How do we know this?
 Clear evidence can be obtained from the status of slave marriages.
 Although slaves might have informal wedding ceremonies (e.g., “jumping the broom”), legal marriages were forbidden to them.
-This was because slaves did not have the right to enter into contracts, and marriage is a legal contract.
+This was because slaves did not have the right to enter into legal contracts, and marriage is a contract.

 In the modern world, marriage is used for purposes other than the disposition of property when a marriage ends.
 Married couples may make end-of-life and other medical decisions when one or the other is incapacitated.
 Spousal immunity in criminal trials means that marriage partners may not be compelled to testify against one another.
 Insurance, inheritance, and child custody are further complexities.